-Playing catch up with Marvel’s expansive cinematic universe was always going to be an uphill battle for DC, with Zack Snyder struggling to lay the foundations with Man of Steel and Batman v Superman.
+Playing catch up with Marvel’s expansive cinematic universe was always going to be an uphill battle for DC, with Zack Snyder struggling to lay the foundations with Man of Steel and Batman v Superman: Dawn of Justice.
 A fresh perspective was needed and expectations were high as David Ayer was on board to write and direct, but has he been able to hit the first home run for DC?

 Amanda Waller (Viola Davis), a senior government official decides to assemble a group of supervillains who she believes can “do some good” and more importantly are completely expendable.
 The squad consists of Deadshot (Will Smith), Harley Quinn (Margot Robbie), Captain Boomerang (Jai Courtney), El Diablo (Jay Hernandez), Killer Croc (Adewale Akinnuoye-Agbaje) and Slipknot (Adam Beach), with Colonel Rick Flag (Joel Kinnaman) and his bodyguard Katana (Karen Fukuhara) keeping them all in line.

 Screen time is inevitably stretched thin between the multitude of characters, with Will Smith and Margot Robbie faring best and both offer sturdy performances.
 Cara Delevingne as Enchantress has more of a substantial role than originally thought, but the model-turned-actress falls short with a wooden and unconvincing outing.
 The highly anticipated return of the Joker sees Jared Leto fail to capture the cartoonish charm of Jack Nicholson or the deranged perfection of Heath Ledger.
 Although, I appreciate taking the Joker in an extremely different direction was the logical route, this incarnation of the character (although used sparingly) missed the mark.